NATIONAL TEQUILA DAY

 On July 24 grab a lime and the salt.
 It’s National Tequila Day!

 Made from the blue agave plant, tequila has a deep and storied history.
 Named after the small town of Tequila in a valley west of Guadalajara in Jalisco, Mexico, the spirit was known as mezcal wine about the time the conquistadors came to the continent.

-Many names we recognize on the labels today were the very first commercial producers of tequila.
+Interestingly, many names we recognize on the labels today were the very first commercial producers of tequila.
 In fact, Jose’Antonio Cuervo held the first license for manufacturing the favored beverage, courtesy of the King of Spain.
-He kept well-known company.
+He kept a well-known company.
 Don Cenobio Sauza and Félix López, also producers of tequila, whose businesses continue in some form today.

-While many have enjoyed tequila cocktails such as the margarita or tequila sunrise, a good tequila can be savored like a good whiskey.
-Tequila is experiencing a renaissance of sorts as savvy drinkers discover tequila doesn’t have to be the fire water of our youth.
+Equally enjoyed in cocktails such as the margarita or tequila sunrise, a good tequila can be savored like a good whiskey.
+Tequila is experiencing a renaissance of sorts as savvy drinkers discover tequila doesn’t have to be the firewater of our youth.

 HOW TO OBSERVE

 Enjoy National Tequila day with some friends (Remember always to drink responsibly and never drink and drive).
 Post on social media using #NationalTequilaDay.

 Within our research, we were unable to identify the origin of National Tequila Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!